alexmy21/lisa_meta/_3_README_analytics.md

 The following things we should keep in mind when we are working with HllSets:

 1. The content of the cell is unordered collection of tokens from the original cell of CSV file.
-So, if you to know the order of those tokens, you should go to original CSV file.
+So, if you want to know the order of those tokens, you should go to original CSV file.
 2. In many cases (as in the example that we are providing in the **lisa_analytica.ipynb**) we are using only a sample of rows.
 So, we should keep it in mind when we are working with this data.
 3. The correction is usually is simple: